ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering_using_ddev.md

 This guide follows [Getting started: Install using DDEV](../../getting_started/install_using_ddev.md) and helps to extend the previous installation to replicate locally a production [cluster](clustering.md).

 Contrary to production cluster, there will be only one front app server.
 But the data sharing needed by a cluster of several servers can still be emulated.
-TODO: Maybe a second `web` server can be added…?

 The `ddev config --php-version` option should set the same PHP version as the production servers.